ansys/pyhps/doc/source/install.rst

 If you do not have Python, please install the latest 3.x version from `python.org <https://python.org>`_.

 Additionally, make sure you have ``pip`` available.
-You can check this by running:
+You can check your pip version by running:

 .. code::